ittuann/obsidian-gpt-liteinquirer-plugin/README.md

 -   **Flexible response handling:**
     -   Copy the AI-generated response to the clipboard.
 Alternatively, insert it directly at the cursor position in your current document, or at the end of the document.

-## Configuration
+## 🧩 Configuration

-You need to first set your own OpenAI API key in the Plugin Settings , so that the plugin can work properly.
+You need to **first** set your own OpenAI API key in the Plugin Settings , so that the plugin can work properly.

 1. Generate an OpenAI API key on the official website.
 [Click here](https://beta.openai.com/account/api-keys)
 2. In Obsidian, go to `Settings`, click `Community Plugins` in the left menu , and enable `GPT-LiteInquirer` in the Installed Plugins.